This post may contain affiliate links. Please read our disclosure policy for more information.

 Let me share a really freaky observation with you.
 Facebook can hear you.
 Yep.
 You might have read a blog or a Facebook post from a friend recently that says how Facebook can hear you.
 I believe it!
-I don’t know how many times I’ve been in the car talking to Brent or my kids, then all of a sudden something relating to what I was talking about pops up in my Facebook feed as an advertisement at some point that same day.
+I don’t know how many times I’ve been in the car talking to my husband or my kids, then all of a sudden something relating to what I was talking about pops up in my Facebook feed as an advertisement at some point that same day.
 What!?!
 This exact thing happened when I started talking about starting a blog for our adventures.

 Heather and Pete Reese with It’s A Lovely Life had a boosted post that showed up on my Facebook feed.
 That post was for their Start a Blogging Business – 5 Day Course.
 It was a course that was completely free, and since I didn’t know anything about blogging I figured it would at least help me get the blog set up.
 So I signed up!

 Do you have a blog already started but want to learn how to really use it well?
-I’d highly suggest looking into their Blogging Blastoff course (formerly known as 30 Day Blogging Fast Track).
+I’d highly suggest looking into their Blogging Blastoff course.
 There is so much information provided that it’s actually really difficult to get through it all in 30 Days.
 Luckily for you (and me), they give you 2 years of access to the course material.
-It covers everything from blogging basics, to utilizing social media, to making money with your blog.
-And I’ll let you in on a little secret…I’m not even done with the course yet.
-As I said, there’s so much information in this course that sometimes you have to get one section perfected before you can move on to the next section.
+It covers everything from blogging basics to utilizing social media, to making money with your blog.
 It’s really very thorough.